monhh/monhh/README.md

 I'm also a Sound Engineer and Video Editor

-I make **Generative Audio and Video** and design digital instruments with these tools:
+I make **Generative Audio and Video** designing digital instruments with these tools:
 - max/msp
 - puredata
 - processing